Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/8-visualize-flight-data.md

 	flight_df.plot(kind='scatter', x='CRS_DEP_TIME', y='ARR_DELAY')
 	```

-What does the output tell you about the theory that a traveler is more likely will encounter delays by flying in mid-afternoon than early morning?
+What does the output tell you about the theory that a traveler is more likely to encounter delays by flying in mid-afternoon than early morning?

 ## Use bar charts to explore delays